 The asterisk tells you that you’re now working securely inside the

-my-joke branch, and that your changes won’t affect the master copy of the repository.
+my-joke branch, and that your changes won’t affect the main copy of the repository.

 Now, it’s time for you to add a stunning joke to README.md.